-The Association of American Medical Colleges (AAMC) is actively working to support their work by sharing successful practices, approaches, and responses among educators, clinicians, and future physicians.
-As part of this effort, and in response to ongoing assessments of the needs of the academic medicine community, the AAMC has developed a series of strategic activities to further enhance collaboration and sharing of educational practices, including three upcoming opportunities intended for educators.
+The AAMC supports their work by sharing successful practices, approaches, and responses among educators, clinicians, and future physicians.
+As part of this effort, and in response to ongoing assessments of the needs of the academic medicine community, we developed a series of strategic activities to further enhance collaboration and sharing of educational practices, including three opportunities intended for educators.

 AAMC National Workshop to Advance Medical Education to Combat Opioid Misuse: Working Together Across the Continuum (May 9-10, 2019)